-Since the latter expression is equal to Eq.~(\ref{eqn:Action1}), we find that $S({\bf K},t,t')$ is gauge invariant.
-Furthermore, as the HHG spectrum is an experimental observable, the currents should be gauge-invariant quantities.
-Our analysis here shows that this is still the case for our theoretical model.
-Here, we show a gauge-invariant action even in the presence of a nontrivial Berry connection.
-In addition, we can also rewrite the semiclassical action as
+Since this expression is equal to Eq.~(\ref{eqn:Action1}), we find that ${\tilde S}^{(j)}({\bf K},t,t')$ is thus Bloch-gauge invariant.
+Both the HHG spectrum and the currents, as physical observables, should be gauge-invariant quantities.
+Our analysis shows that this is indeed the case in our theoretical model, even in the presence of a nontrivial Berry connection.